 The internet is full of fabulous facts about everything from current events to the history basket weaving.
 Because of this, as we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.
 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

-For today’s Did You Know fun food facts we will look at Caramel Apples.
+For today’s Did You Know we will look at Caramel Apple fun facts.

 The Facts: Caramel apples were invented in the 1950s.
 The creator, Dan Walker, was a sales representative working for Kraft Foods.
 Kraft Foods, who also sold small individually wrapped caramels, continues to print the recipe for caramel apples on the backs of their caramel bags.